Frequently Asked Questions about Texas Connections Academy

 How does TCAH support students with disabilities?

-TCAH is committed to provide its students, regardless of disability, with an equal opportunity to participate in and benefit from the school’s education program, as required by federal law.
+TCAH is committed to provide students, regardless of disability, with an equal opportunity to participate in and benefit from the school’s education program, as required by federal law.
 We provide students with accessibility through resources tailored to each student’s individual abilities and needs, including assistive technologies and individualized support.
 If your student is in need of assistance in order to fully participate in TCAH’s education program, please contact the school’s Special Population Department at 281-661-8293 ext.
 6864.
 You can also obtain 24-hour technical support by calling the Accessibility Hotline at 888-639-5960.

 Does TCAH provide all the levels of support that are available at my child's zoned school?